Our Bodies, Our IUDs

 I visited the OBGYN during my last months of insurance and brought all my old complaints with me.
 She examined me and found what was likely the cause of the bleeding: cervical polyps.
 While these were not cancerous, they do cause excessive bleeding, especially when touched (like, for instance, while wearing a menstrual cup or having sex).
 She removed as much as she could, but they were positioned in just such a way that she couldn’t get them all without also removing my IUD.

 I elected to save the IUD and retain a small bit of polyp, opting for the potential for more unpredictable bleeding, yet better cramps and absolutely no chance of pregnancy.
 I realized there wasn't a win-win solution here, no clear answer.
-Luckily, choosing the best of many bad options is something women are really good at doing because we’ve been conditioned to it for so long.
+Luckily, choosing the best of many bad options is something women are really good at because we’ve been conditioned to it for so long.

 Regardless of everything I’ve said, the IUD is still the best solution I’ve found.
 It may not be an ideal scenario, but it’s mine.
 Science has given us the ability to exert some control over our bodies, even though my body fights back occasionally.
 Something as simple but disruptive as a polyp was easily discovered and removed while I had insurance.
 Now, I just have to hope for the best.
 Which, coincidentally, is the Republican’s proposed health care plan.

 I sometimes feel like I’m a guinea pig and 100 years from now people will talk about what women in the past used to do to manage their cycles (inject themselves with a foreign object that was only successful for some people!
 Take a pill every day that may or may not make them emotionally unbalanced!
 Roll the dice and possibly get pregnant!).
-But I’ll keep trying, because I believe in a quality of life, and I believe that I’ll eventually get there.
+But I’ll keep trying, because I believe in a good quality of life, and I believe that I’ll eventually get there.
 Or I’ll go through menopause.
 Whichever comes first.

 If you love us like we love you, please turn off your adblocker to throw some pennies our way, so we can keep on scolding. <3